-Application period for the 2019 Benjamin Franklin Transatlantic Fellows Summer Institute is closed.
+Application period for the 2020 Benjamin Franklin Transatlantic Fellows Summer Institute has started!

 Benjamin Franklin Transatlantic Fellows institute aims to foster relationships among the younger generations of Europeans and Americans, in order to promote awareness of shared values in light of the global challenges of the 21st Century.
 The initiative is named after the legendary American statesman and diplomat, Benjamin Franklin, in honor of the inspiration his own life and career provides to those who are working to strengthen transatlantic cooperation.